ShumWengSang/Eye-Renderer/README.md

 ![High resolution output](output.png)

 ## Build
 Use CMake to generate project.
-It should work out of the box.
+It should work out of the box with compilers that support OpenMP.
+This was compiled with MSVC compiler.
+OpenMP is used to multithread the rendering.

 ## Images